ideagrafica/bannermonster/README.md

 # BannerMonster

-Create custom banners and popups for your WordPress site with advanced targeting rules.
+Create accessible banners and popups for your WordPress site with advanced targeting rules and WCAG 2.2 compliance.

 ## Features